Mblazeski99/AdvancedCs/README.md

 #PCPARTSAPP
-This is my repository for for a PC Parts application
+This is my repository for a PC Parts application